HL7/fhir-shorthand/input/pagecontent/reference.md

   * performer only Reference(PrimaryCarePhysician or EmergencyRoomPhysician)
   ```

-* Restrict the Practitioner choice of performer to a PrimaryCarePhysician, without restricting other choices:
+* Restrict the Practitioner choice of performer to a PrimaryCarePhysician, without restricting other choices.
+Because the path specifically calls out the Practitioner choice, the result is that performer can reference a Practitioner resource that validates against the PrimaryCareProvider profile or any of the other choices (PractitionerRole, Organization, CareTeam, Patient, and RelatedPerson):

   ```
   * performer[Practitioner] only Reference(PrimaryCareProvider)